 - Must be located within Ontario Canada (please note that your exact location is also a factor in the speed with which we are able to place a hound with you).

-If you have reviewed the above, and feel that you have met some, most or all of our required critera, please proceed to completing the adoption application.
+If you have reviewed the above, and feel that you have met most or all of our required critera, please proceed to completing the adoption application.

 Available for adoption

 If we currently have no paw advertised as available for adoption, that doesn’t necessarily mean we don’t have any paw available for adoption.
 Many of our adoptables are in evaluative foster care prior to making their 'world wide web' and social media debuts.

 Atascocita Jamia - Jammie

 Ja's Tomorrow - Tom